andreamazzella/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 <div class="description"><p>Ahead, the trees to the north break, revealing a grassy field.
 The tall grasses sway in the chill air, the field stretching until it reaches the shores of a dark, distant lake.
 Fog clings to the shoreline.
 Even from a distance, you can hear the faint sound of water lapping against the rocks.</p></div>

-If [[Non-Player Characters#Ireena Kolyana|Ireena]] is with the party, she freezes and asks the players if the party can take a quick detour across the field to the lake.
+If [[Non-Player Characters#Iván Kolyanovich|Iván]] is with the party, he freezes and asks the players if the party can take a quick detour across the field to the lake.
 If asked, she notes only that the lake seems strangely familiar.

 Lake Zarovich is as described in <span class="citation">L. Lake Zarovich (p.
 38)</span>, but without the beached rowboats or Bluto's boat visible.

-Upon arriving at the shore of the lake, Ireena notes with trepidation that it appears to be the same lake that she has seen in her dreams.
-(If she hasn't already shared it, Ireena tells the story of her dream, described in [[#C4d.
+Upon arriving at the shore of the lake, Iván notes with trepidation that it appears to be the same lake that he has seen in her dreams.
+(If he hasn't already shared it, Iván tells the story of her dream, described in [[#C4d.
 The Dancing Fire]] above.)

-Ireena is certain, however, that she has never visited this lake with Ismark and her father, Kolyan.
-She is uncertain of the implications, but becomes lost in thought if a player reminds her that her father found her wandering the Old Svalich Woods as a child.
+Iván is certain, however, that he has never visited this lake with Ismark and her father, Kolyan.
+He is uncertain of the implications, but becomes lost in thought if a player reminds her that her father found her wandering the Old Svalich Woods as a child.
 # C11.
 The Werewolf's Hunt
 As the players continue down the road, read: